1806 North Husband St.

 The common house terrace is a great outdoor space to share lunch

 Social Nights provide a variety of choices of activities

 Nancy gives her plants an early morning drink

 Grandchildren find the porches a great place to play

 for active adults...

-We are neighbors building a neighborhood -where we have “right-sized,” privately-owned homes clustered around a 3800sq.ft. common house, that we use every day as an extension of our private homes.
+We are neighbors enjoying a neighborhood -where we have “right-sized,” privately-owned homes clustered around a 3800sq.ft. common house, that we use every day as an extension of our private homes.